Create a resource location

 During installation, the Cloud Connector requires access to the cloud to authenticate the user performing the installation, validate the installer’s permission(s), and download and configure the services the Cloud Connector provides.
 The installation occurs with the privileges of the user who initiates the install.

-- From the Citrix Cloud Government management console, click the menu button in the top-left corner and select Resource Locations.
+- From the Citrix Cloud Government menu, select Resource Locations.

 - Click Download to download the Cloud Connector installer.

 - Double-click the installer.
 Citrix Cloud Government performs an initial connectivity check and prompts you for your Citrix Cloud Government administrator user name and password.

 - Follow the wizard to install and configure the Cloud Connector.
 When the installation finishes, Citrix Cloud Government performs a final connectivity check to verify the Cloud Connector can communicate with Citrix Cloud Government.

 After installation, Citrix Cloud registers your domain in Identity and Access Management.